JohnLore/418coin/index.md

 # Anti-parallel Cryptocurrency
 #### John Lore (jlore) and Richard Zhu (rzhu1) - November 1st, 2017
-As the basis for a new crytocurrency, we are creating a proof of work algorthm with specifically poor parallelization on hardware such as GPUs.
-We aim to better democratize mining our currency by optimizing for mining on modern day CPUs, such that anyone with a modern CPU can profitably mine but no single entity should be able to amass a majority of the mining power.
+As the basis for a new crytocurrency, we are creating a proof of work algorthm with specifically poor parallelization on hardware such as GPUs and high transaction scalability.
+We aim to better democratize mining our coin by optimizing for modern day CPUs, such that anyone with a modern computer can profitably mine.
+Further, we plan to develop a new crytocurrency that employs this algorithm and scales transactions effectively.

 ###### [Project Website](https://johnlore.github.io/418coin/)

-### Background
+## Background
 Cryptocurrency is a quickly expanding subsection of computer science, first emerging onto the scene with [Bitcoin](https://bitcoin.org/bitcoin.pdf) in Satoshi Nakamoto's white paper.
 The key idea behind bitcoin is the proof of work algorithm, a.k.a. blockchain technology.
 This uses computation power to find a random number, or "nonce", which once summed with a block, will hash to a number with n trailing zeroes.
 The user who manages to first discover this nonce will be awarded the block, a certain amount of coin, and will continue the blockchain.
 The blockchain - history of hashes serves as a public proof of work for every transaction.

 #### Scalability Problem